HumanCellAtlas/dcp-community/rfcs/text/0000-rfc-process-updates.md

 We propose to explicitly request that authors claim their RFCs by assigning themselves as authors in Github.

-Additionally it is proposed to setup setup a custom Zenhub board with columns for each RFC state while maintaining tags to indicate the disposition at the terminal (closed) state.
+Additionally we propose setting up a custom Zenhub board with columns for each RFC state while maintaining tags to indicate the disposition at the terminal (closed) state.

 ### Unresolved Questions